lurumad/service-fabric-examples/README.md

-Examples of the book "Programming Microsoft Azure Service Fabric"
+Examples of the book "Programming Microsoft Azure Service Fabric" adapted to the latest version of Service Fabric SDK.